trabdlkarim/trabdlkarim.github.io/resources/styleguides/python.md

 ---
 layout: page
-title: Python Sytleguide
+title: Python Sytle Guide
-parent: Source Code Styleguides
+parent: Source Code Style Guides
 grand_parent: Resources
 ---

-# Python Sytleguide
+# Python Sytle Guide
 {: .no_toc}

 The TAK PI styleguide applies to all TAK Projects.
 This styleguide is a requirement for patches to the projects and a recommendation for other code in the ecosystem.
 In general the styleguide closely follows [PEP 8](https://www.python.org/dev/peps/pep-0008/){:target="_blank"} with some small differences and extensions.
+{: .fs-6 .fw-300}
 ---
 ## Contents
 {: .no_toc .text-delta}